Chemical Peels and Acne

 Salicylic peels on the whole tend to be slightly stronger than glycolic acid peels.
 Glycolic acid peels tend to suit sensitive skin types better and helps to exfoliate the surface layers of skin away.
 Salicylic acid suits oily acne prone skin types better and also helps to remove dirt, debris and excess sebum from the pores.

 If your skin isn’t very sensitive, you’re better off choosing salicylic acid peels over glycolic acid peels.

 Another type of chemical skin peel is a lactic acid skin peel, which suits all skin types and can be particularly effective at treating dark patches of pigmentation.

 Sounds like an amazing treatment, but what if you’re having an actual acne breakout?
-“Should I do a chemical peel while I still have some acne?”
+“Should I have a chemical peel while I still have acne?”
 We hear you cry!

 Well, the answer is yes!
 If you have active acne, it's perfectly safe to have a chemical peel.
-It’s best done by a professional, who will know exactly how and where to apply the face peel products.
+It’s best carried out by a professional, who will know exactly how and where to apply the facial peel products.